View related sites

 As a result, many language testers now seek to align their exams to the CEFR.
 The Council of Europe has attempted to facilitate this by providing a ‘toolkit‘ of resources, including a draft pilot Manual for Relating Language Examinations to the CEFR, a technical reference supplement to this and exemplar materials illustrating the CEFR levels (Council of Europe 2003, 2004).

-Cambridge English Language Assessment is one of many language testers to have piloted the Manual, and in December 2007 hosted a seminar in Cambridge on behalf of the Council of Europe where many of these case studies were reported, and experiences and recommendations shared.
+Cambridge Assessment English is one of many language testers to have piloted the Manual, and in December 2007 hosted a seminar in Cambridge on behalf of the Council of Europe where many of these case studies were reported, and experiences and recommendations shared.

 Taylor and Jones (2006) Cambridge ESOL exams and the Common European Framework of Reference (CEFR), Research Notes 24, 2-5 (PDF 124kb).